 Free stock content

 Many stock content supplying websites offer free stock.
 These include images, audio files, texts and videos.
 Albeit often being of inferior quality, watermarked, non-inspiring and/or small in size, free stock content is popularly used.
+Although free, take note that free content does not mean that you can resell or claim that you own the content.

 As with royalty-free licences (see below), the use of free stock content has a lot of freedom, but also limitations.
 They might also have additional requirements, e.g. crediting the author and/or the website they are obtained from and limitations for commercial or own work and the medium they are to be used on (e.g. television).